-The substation lies at Latitude 27°48'46.47"N, Longitude 82°31'18.27"E, and elevation of 248 masl.
-The site lies in depressed flat land.
-It is barren land and managed by Gadhawa RM and is not used for any purpose or has no any users.
-The proposed substation boundary lies within a 0.69 ha area.
-None of the private and public entities will be affected due to the implementation of the proposed Subproject, as poles will be installed within the RoW of the existing road.
-The proposed distribution line sections from the taping point to 2.43 km section within Lamahi Municipality-5 Ward will be underground with cabling.
-Then after 7.92 km of the distribution line to the proposed substation is with stringing route.
+The proposed substation lies at Latitude 29°16'59.60"N, Longitude 81°58'27.13"E and elevation of 2,269 masl.
+The proposed substation boundary lies within a 0.21 ha area.
+None of the private and public entities will be affected due to the implementation of the proposed Subproject, as it will be installed within the RoW of the existing road and barren land.
+The land use type of the Subproject footprint area is barren for proposed substation while RoW of access road for distribution line.
+The site is primarily within the slope area-needing earthwork.
 The land use map details with the components of the Subprojects are presented in Annex 2.